Lewis & Clark Brewing Navigates Craft Brewing's Soaring Growth

 Rather than retrofit their existing line, they expanded to a completely new facility connected to their other brewery.
 In order to choose the best production equipment for their specific needs, the Lewis & Clark team hit the road.
 They traveled to Oregon, Colorado, and California to research equipment.
 Visiting other facilities gave them the chance to find out what was working for other brewmasters.

 While on the road, they came across the Craftmate from Krones.
 The 24-valve filling machine can process 250 cans a minute, ideal for craft production.
 At the discharge of the machine, a spray nozzle rinses the cans of residual foaming resulting from headspace purging.
-Perfect for maintain quality packaging, but problematic for next steps of the process.
+Perfect for maintaining quality packaging, but problematic for next steps of the process.
 Chad Richards, Project Sales Coordinator at Krones, points out, “You're now tracking water downstream, on the conveyor and into the packaging area.
 And of course, water and cardboard don't mix.”

 Can drying has to become a priority.
 Many craft brewers simply hook up an air knife and a compressor to get the job done.
 While that can work, an air compressor is one of the most inefficient air sources for drying.
 The balance of pressure and flow isn’t well controlled, and huge amounts of air (and money) get blown to atmosphere.